pigly-di/pigly/packages/pigly/README.md

 let foo = kernel.get<IFoo>($IFoo);
 ```

-the current approach (in the transformer), to make the type's symbol, is to combine the declared type's name ("IFoo") with a sha256-hash (as a hex string) of a simplified "signature" of the type's property-names. basically this looks like:
+The current approach in the transformer, to make the type's symbol, is to combine the declared type's name ("IFoo") with a sha256-hash (as a hex string) of the type's property names.
+Basically this looks like:

 ```
 ...